EU court: Poland's disciplining of judges breaches EU law

 Over the past years, the Polish government has increasingly denounced EU action against its decisions on the judiciary as politically motivated.

-The Luxembourg-based European Court of Justice said in a statement that “the disciplinary regime for judges in Poland is not compatible with EU law.”
+The Luxembourg-based European Court of Justice said in a statement however that “the disciplinary regime for judges in Poland is not compatible with EU law.”

 The ruling came after the EU’s executive Commission complained to the court that Poland was digressing from the rule of law cornerstones underpinning the EU treaty.
+In the case concerned, it believes that independence and the impartiality of Poland’s high Disciplinary Chamber cannot be guaranteed, potentially affecting fundamental judgments, even from the supreme court.

+Poland’s ruling Law and Justice party claims the 2017 establishment of the Disciplinary Chamber that has the power to punish judges is part of its reform of an inefficient system riven with corruption.
+Critics see that as a pretext for seizing control of the country’s courts.

+Many judges and lawyers allege the chamber is being used to pressure judges to issue rulings that favor the ruling authorities.
+To date, while the ruling party has sought to exert control over the high courts and key judicial bodies, many lower court judges continue to assert their independence.
+Some have issued rulings against government officials or interests.

 “The Court of Justice upheld all the complaints made by the Commission and found that Poland had failed to fulfil its obligations deriving from EU law,” the statement said.